 Each month we will be focusing on a recycling topic to support efforts to reduce contamination in household recycling across Dutchess County.

-For July we are focused on reducing the use of single-use plastics.
+For November we are focused on proper disposal of batteries.

 Find information on composting and how to purchase a backyard compost bin